-Whether they vocalise it or not, most garden designers have an underlying garden design philosophy, that underpins and informs their work.
-A designer must reconcile the competing influences on any outdoor space: the wider local landscape; the specific landscape of the space related to its building, and the functional needs and tastes of its users.
+Whether or not they make it explicit, most garden designers have an underlying garden design philosophy, that underpins and informs their work.
+A designer must reconcile the competing influences on any outdoor space: the wider local landscape; the specific geometry of the garden as related to its building and site, and the functional needs and tastes of its users.
 Creating a design that is imaginative, beautiful and functional involves as much listening as talking, and a respectful attention to the dialogue between landscape, site and client.
 I try to avoid imposing preconceived ideas on an existing landscape, which will have its own tale to tell.

 My approach to both planting and hard landscape materials is influenced by both naturalism and modernism.
 Naturalism inspires me to mimic natural plant communities that look beautiful and grow well together – in nature, plants never look contrived.
 Modernism inspires a desire to simplify and pare down to the essentials, a love of simple materials honestly used, and the belief that form must follow function.